 If both domestic partners are employees of the university, they may not cover each other for GUL or PAI.
 Only one employee is permitted to carry coverage for children under either plan.

 For new faculty/staff members, coverage for health insurance begins on the date you begin employment provided you are actively at work.
-Dental coverage is effective the first day of the pay period after your date of hire or qualifying event.
+Dental and vision coverage is effective the first day of the pay period after your date of hire or qualifying event.
 If your date of hire or qualifying event is the first day of a pay period, then your effective date is the date of your hire.
 Coverage for GUL and PAI insurance begins on the first day of the first month after enrollment (or approval by CIGNA).

 There may be tax implications imposed by the Internal Revenue Service (IRS) if you enroll your partner in health insurance.
 In general, the value of the health benefits your partner receives is viewed as taxable income.